Usage: configure [--OPTION[=VALUE] ...] [CONFIGURATION]

---rel-alloc Use the relocating allocator (default for this option
+--rel-alloc (Bool) Use the relocating allocator (default for this

---with-system-malloc Force use of the system malloc, rather than GNU malloc.
+--with-system-malloc (Bool) Use the system malloc, instead of GNU malloc.

 (Causes code-size increase and little loss of speed.)

---memory-usage-stats Compile with additional code to allow you to
+--memory-usage-stats (Bool) Compile with additional code to allow you to

 determine what XEmacs's memory is being used